GioAceto/Student-Directory/README.md

 http://localhost:1800/api/students/000001

-DELETE - Deletes a student currently in the databse by Student ID # (which is the param).
+DELETE - Deletes a student currently in the database by Student ID # (which is the param).
 The id # works both with or without leading zeros when used as the param.

 ## To View the Front End Locally